QuiltMC/rfcs/structure/0006-governance.md

 ### Triage Teams

 A special type of teams called Triage Teams can exist.
-They are here to provide support to the organisation, through tasks such as triaging and tagging GitHub issues, quality insurance, writing regression tests, etc..
+They are here to provide support to the organization, through tasks such as triaging and tagging GitHub issues, quality assurance, writing regression tests, etc..

 Members of Triage Teams aren't considered organisation members.